tendermint/tendermint/docs/spec/blockchain/encoding.md

    The leaf nodes are `SHA256(0x00 || leaf_data)`, and inner nodes are `SHA256(0x01 || left_hash || right_hash)`.

 2) When the number of items isn't a power of two, the left half of the tree is as big as it could be.
-   (The smallest power of two less than the number of items) This allows new leaves to be added with less recomputation.
+   (The largest power of two less than the number of items) This allows new leaves to be added with less recomputation.
 For example:

 ```